• Facebook

 Now, putting them first doesn’t mean that I put myself or my marriage second – because children need a happy mother, a happy father, and parents who love each other.

-Happily Married for Two Years
+Married for 7 Years with Two Children

 What it means is that I don’t want them to feel pushed aside because I needed to clean the house, work on my blog, or go on a date with Daddy.
 I want them to know without a shadow of a doubt that they are top priority and that I’d do anything for them.